What Does Coffee Taste Like?

 Aftertaste

-In addition to taste, the coffee aftertaste can be accompanied by other sensations such as astringency, warmth or coolness, which can contribute to the overall experience of the beverage.
+The aftertaste also comes with other sensations, such as astringency, warmth, or coolness, which contribute to the overall experience of drinking coffee.

 Tags: